Nokia 6301

-The Nokia 6301, approved by the FCC for the US market in January 2008, (RM-323 for the North America market, RM-322 for the European market) is a triband GSM mobile phone.
-The North American model 6301b is equipped with 850/1800/1900 MHz bands.
-The European model 6301 is equipped with 900/1800/1900 MHz bands.
+The Nokia 6301 is a triband GSM mobile phone approved by the FCC for the US market in January 2008.
+It has two major models; the 6301b RM-323 for the North American market and the 6301 RM-322 for the European market.
+Model 6301b is equipped with 850/1800/1900 MHz bands and model 6301 is equipped with 900/1800/1900 MHz bands.

-The 6301 has SMS and MMS 1.2, and is capable of instant messaging.
-It has a standard 12 button numeric keypad, a five way navigation key and four additional keys on its face.
-It has a side volume key and a top mounted dedicated power key.
+Model 6301 has SMS and MMS 1.2 and is capable of instant messaging.
+It has a standard 12-button numeric keypad, a five-way navigation key and four additional keys on its face.
+It has a side volume key and a top-mounted dedicated power key.

-The bulk of the area above the keypad is taken up with the 2.0" TFT display, 320 x 240 pixels with up to 16.7 Million colors.
+The bulk of the area above the keypad is taken up with the 2.0" TFT display, 320 x 240 pixels with up to 16.7 million colors.
 It is a small device, weighing 3.27 oz and is 4.20 x 1.72 x 0.52 in.
 Power is provided by a BL-4C 860 mAh Li-ion unit providing up to 3.5 hours of use per charge.

 While nearly identical in appearance to the Nokia 6300, there are significant differences between the two.

 Major features

 UMA

-Unlicensed Mobile Access (UMA) allows the mobile device to utilize a wireless router to make phone calls.
+Unlicensed Mobile Access (UMA) allows mobile devices to utilize a wireless router to make phone calls.
 The phone and router are recognized as being similar to a phone and GSM tower by the carrier's system.
 This allows for seamless handoffs between the router and the GSM tower at the point where the device is no longer in range of the router.

 802.11b/g WiFi

-A WiFi connection for data transfer to the service provider means downloading content such as ringtones, games and wallpapers wallpapers moves considerably more quicker than EDGE or GPRS speeds.
+A WiFi connection for data transfer to the service provider means downloading content such as ringtones, games and wallpapers moves considerably quicker than EDGE or GPRS speeds.

 Music capability

-An FM radio and multi-format music player are included in the build.
-Stereo output is accomplished through the 2.5 mm Nokia AV port at the bottom of the device or through the Bluetooth A2DP provision.
-Operation of the FM radio requires a wired device be attached to the AV port as it functions as the antenna for the radio.
+The device includes a multi-format music player and an FM radio feature.
+Stereo output is accomplished through the 2.5 mm Nokia AV port at the bottom of the device or the Bluetooth A2DP provision.
+Operation of the FM radio requires a wired device to be attached to the AV port to function as the radio antenna.
 The music player supports MIDI, AAC, AAC+, enhanced AAC+, MP3, and WMA files.
 There is an equalizer to allow for some adjustment of the sound's tonal quality.